nimblemachines/muforth/README_Included_Documentation.md

 manufacturer documentation in this repository would be A Good And Beneficial Thing to the community.

-Under no circumstances should it be construed that we are usurping the copyright of said documents, and furthermore we feel strongly that their inclusion both falls under the doctrine of "Fair Use" and benefits all concerned.
+**Under no circumstances should it be construed that we are usurping the copyright of said documents**, and furthermore we feel strongly that their inclusion both falls under the **doctrine of "Fair Use"** and benefits all concerned.
 If you are a manufacturer of one of those targets, feel free to reach out, but take a moment to reflect that we're actually helping to promote and support your product by developing for it in the first